TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 **💡 Observations:**

-Territory 4 ranked **#1 every year from 2011–2014**, growing from 3,238 to 11,632 orders - nearly 4x growth over the period.
-Territory 6 and Territory 1 consistently held #2 and #3, with the same top-3 pattern repeating across all 4 years, indicating a stable and dominant regional hierarchy.
+Territory 4 is the strongest region every year from 2011 to 2014, growing from 3,238 orders to 11,632 orders - almost 4 times bigger.

+Territory 6 and Territory 1 are always second and third.
+This pattern is consistent, showing these three regions are the most important and stable for the business.

 ---